cvetkovic/cssap/word_count/README.md

 - field grouping does grouping so that all words that are the same go to the same designated replica
 3. Counter does counting of distinct words
 - all bolts replicas go to the input of the common bolt
-4. Printer does counter output once end of stream marker is received
+4. cssap.Printer does counter output once end of stream marker is received